 Hunting in Idaho is very popular, with about 15-17% of the population participating in the sport.
 While this is a significant portion of the population, 60% of the state is public land.
 Idaho’s diverse habitat types are home to many species, including turkeys, elk, mountain lions, black bears, and wolves.
 There are also controlled hunts for moose, antelope, and bighorn sheep.
 Hunting licenses for both Idaho residents and non-residents can be found on the Idaho Department of Fish and Game website.

-Approximately 25% of South Dakota residents are hunters.
-The state is known for its pheasant and upland bird hunting, but also has lottery opportunities for mountain goats, bighorn sheep, and buffalo.
+Approximately 25% of South Dakota residents are hunters, and it’s a staple in the state’s culture.
+The state is best known for its pheasant and upland bird hunting but also has lottery opportunities for mountain goats, bighorn sheep, and buffalo.
+There are over 2 million acres open to hunters in South Dakota.
 To obtain a South Dakota hunting license, visit the South Dakota Game, Fish, and Parks website.

-Pennsylvania is the tenth-most hunter-friendly state in the U.S. 4.2 million acres, or about 14.5% of the state is public ground.
+Pennsylvania is one of the most hunter-friendly states in the U.S., with 4.2 million acres open to hunting.
 Plus, an additional 2 million acres is private ground open to hunting through cooperative agreements.
-Pennsylvania ranks first in the country for both hunter and bowhunter density per square mile.
-Popular game in Pennsylvania includes black bear, elk, turkey, and waterfowl.
-To obtain a Pennsylvania hunting license, visit the Pennsylvania Game Commission’s website. ])
+Pennsylvania ranks very well for both hunter and bowhunter density per square mile.
+A popular game in Pennsylvania includes black bear, elk, turkey, and waterfowl.
+To obtain a Pennsylvania hunting license, visit the Pennsylvania Game Commission’s website.